CodeMasterCody3D/RifePi/README.md

 2. **Run the Installation Script:**

    The installation script will install the required dependencies, clone the RPiTX repository, and set up the necessary directories and files.
+Set permissions first with chmod.

-   sudo bash rifeinstall.sh
+     chmod +x rifeinstall.sh

+   Now you can run the script by typing.

+    ./rifeinstall.sh

    This script will:
    - Install dependencies (sox, screen).